Dianne Heatherington: Business career

 Contemporaneous to her 1988-1995 period as an actress, she started a movie location security company, the Dianne Heatherington Security Company, which provided 24-hour location security.
 The business became highly successful, providing location security to major budget films and television series being shot in and around Toronto.
 At its height, it employed approximately thirty people, some of whom were musicians Heatherington had met during her singing career and to whom she now offered more stable economic prospects.

 Personal life

 In 1977, she married musician Gary Taylor, in a Toronto civil ceremony performed by musician Greg Leskiw, a former member of The Guess Who.
 Heatherington, Taylor and Leskiw all had originally been Winnipeg-based.
 She remained married to Taylor until her death.

 Postscripts

 In the years since her death, there has been increased interest in preserving her memory.
-A tribute websitewas established, containing numerous video and audio clips, plus recollections of friends and fellow musicians.
+A tribute website was established, containing numerous video and audio clips, plus recollections of friends and fellow musicians.
 In 2008, tribute concerts were held in Toronto and Winnipeg, for the purpose of raising money for cancer research, as well as the establishment of a music scholarship in Heatherington's name at the University of Manitoba.